-- We then pinpoint which neighborhoods are primed for rapid appreciation and higher cash flow.
-These neighborhoods are pinpointed on the heat-map.
+We then pinpoint which neighborhoods are primed for rapid appreciation.

 This is the rental property investment strategy everyone should have regardless of whether you're a Lofty AI user or not.
 We just make the process 100X faster and more efficient.

-Our real-time data allows you to invest in over 30 markets without having to acquire any local knowledge whatsoever.
-That's the key!
+Our real-time data allows you to invest in over 45 markets without having to acquire any local knowledge whatsoever.